34° 10′ 55.12″ North Latitude

 In 2009, the Pierce College Weather Station was awarded $85,000 with the help from Mark Pracher, Steve Woodruff, Professor Russell, Professor Craig Meyer, and Congressman Brad Sherman.
 This money helped update the automated weather equipment with many new sensors that are rare for co-op stations in this country.

 In 2012, Dr. Jason Finley, Professor of Geography and Meteorology, took over for Professor Russell as the current Weather Station Director.
 Professor Finley joined the College in 2008 (full-time in 2011).
 With the help from Professor Russell, Steve Woodruff, and Devin Lussier (recent weather station volunteer), Professor Finley continues to maintain the current weather equipment, send reports to the National Weather Service and the Los Angeles County of Public Works, and updates webpages and data to the new website displaying the latest automatic weather equipment.
 Since 2013, Devin has been instrumental in helping with website development and maintenance, along with equipment and grounds maintenance.
 Professor Finley also secured three faculty grants ($1000 each) to continue updating the station, as well as help coordinate funds through the Foundation to secure a plaque at the Weather Station for the late Professor Russell who passed way suddenly in May 2014.
+In 2017, most of the new, automated weather instruments were replaced (through money from Pierce) to maintain the station.

 Dr. Finley continues to coordinate site visits for students and the community, so feel free to email the station if you would like a tour!